OTI Festival 1981

 The OTI Festival 1981 (Décimo Gran Premio de la Canción Iberoamericana, Décimo Grande Prêmio da Canção Ibero-Americana) was the 10th edition of the OTI Festival, held on 5 December 1981 at the National Auditorium in Mexico City, Mexico, and presented by Raúl Velasco.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Televisa.

 Broadcasters from twenty-one countries participated in the festival.
-The winner was the song "Latino" performed by Francisco representing Spain; with "Súbete a mi nube" by Marianella representing Argentina placing second; and "Lo que pasó, pasó" by Yoshio representing Mexico and "Cuando fuiste mujer" by Aldo Matta representing the United States both placing third.
+The winner was the song "Latino", written by Pablo Herrero and José Luis Armenteros, and performed by Francisco representing Spain; with "Súbete a mi nube", written by Chico Novarro and Mike Ribas, and performed by Marianella representing Argentina, placing second; and "Lo que pasó, pasó", written by Felipe Gil, and performed by Yoshio representing Mexico, and "Cuando fuiste mujer", written by Vilma Planas and Héctor Garrido, and performed by Aldo Matta representing the United States, both placing third.

 Location

 National Auditorium, Mexico City – host venue of the OTI Festival 1981.

 The Organización de Televisión Iberoamericana (OTI) designated Televisa as the host broadcaster for the 10th edition of the OTI Festival.
 Televisa staged the event in Mexico City.
 The venue selected was the National Auditorium, which was the most important entertainment venue in the country.
 It was opened in 1952 and was designed by Pedro Ramírez Vázquez and Gonzalo Ramírez del Sordo.
 In 1989, the auditorium underwent a complete renovation, of which only the stands on the first two floors were preserved.

+The participating delegations were accommodated at Hotel Chapultepec.

 Participants

 Broadcasters from twenty-one countries participated in this edition of the OTI festival.
 The OTI members, public or private broadcasters from Spain, Portugal, and nineteen Spanish and Portuguese speaking countries of Ibero-America signed up for the festival.
 Except for Bolivia and the Dominican Republic, all other countries that participated in the previous edition returned.

-Some of the participating broadcasters, such as those representing Chile and Mexico, selected their entries through their regular national selections.
+Some of the participating broadcasters, such as those representing Chile, Mexico, the Netherlands Antilles, and the United States, selected their entries through their regular national televised competitions.
 Other broadcasters decided to select their entry internally.

-Three performing artists had previously represented the same country in previous editions: Florcita Motuda had represented Chile in 1978, José Cid had represented Portugal in 1979, and Roger Bares had represented Panama in 1978.
+Five performing artists had previously represented the same country in previous editions: Eduardo Fuentes had represented El Salvador in 1975, Gladys Mercado had represented Peru in 1975, Florcita Motuda had represented Chile in 1978, Roger Barés had represented Panama in 1978, and José Cid had represented Portugal in 1979.